 - 3. The Organization will adopt a Code of Conduct and Ethics that describes standards of conduct and behaviour for all Individuals.
 General standards of conduct will apply to all Individuals and specific standards will be described for positions within the organization.
 The Code of Conduct and Ethics will have specific sections, including but not limited, to:

-- a) Athletes
+- a.
+Athletes

-- b) Coaches
+- b.
+Coaches

-- c) Officials
+- c.
+Officials

-- d) Directors and Committee Members
+- d.
+Directors and Committee Members

-- e) Parents and Spectators
+- e.
+Parents and Spectators

 - 4. The Code of Conduct and Ethics will contain detailed definitions of key terms, including:

-- a) Harassment
+- a.
+Harassment

-- b) Sexual Harassment
+- b.
+Sexual Harassment

-- c) Workplace Harassment
+- c.
+Workplace Harassment

-- d) Workplace Violence
+- d.
+Workplace Violence

-- e) Discrimination
+- e.
+Discrimination

-- f) Hazing
+- f.
+Hazing

-- 5. The Code of Conduct and Ethics will also define "vulnerable individuals" and describe the types of abuse (e.g., Physical Abuse, Sexual Abuse, Emotional Abuse, and Neglect) that vulnerable individuals may be subjected to.
+- 5. The Code of Conduct and Ethics will also define "vulnerable individuals" and describe the types of abuse (e.g., Physical Abuse, Sexual Abuse, Emotional Abuse, and Neglect) that vulnerable individuals may be subjected to:

+- a.
 Anti-Doping

-6. The Code of Conduct and Ethics will indicate that the Organization adopts and adheres to the Canadian Anti-Doping Program.
+- i.
+The Code of Conduct and Ethics will indicate that the Organization adopts and adheres to the Canadian AntiDoping Program.

+- b.
+Social Media

+- i.
+The Organization will adopt a Social Media Policy that describes standards of conduct that are expected on social media by Individuals.
+The Social Media Policy will indicate specific conduct standards and risks that are common and/or exclusive to social media.

+- ii.
+The Social Media Policy will highlight the importance of responsible coach-athlete interaction on social media and will provide examples of violations of conduct standards.